cclib/cclib.github.io/_sources/data_notes.txt

 * ADF - the full list can be found [http://www.scm.com/Doc/Doc2005.01/ADF/ADFUsersGuide/page339.html here].
 * GAMESS-UK - to get the list, 'grep "data yr" input.m' if you have access to the source.
 Note that for E, it's split into "e1+" and "e1-" for instance.
-* Jaguar - to get the list, look at the examples in schrodinger/jaguar-vwhatever/samples if you have access to Jaguar.
+* Jaguar - to get the list, look at the examples in schrodinger/jaguar-whatever/samples if you have access to Jaguar.
 Note that for E, it's written as E1pp/Ap, for instance.
 * NWChem - if molecular symmetry is turned off or set to C1, symmetry adaption for orbitals is also deactivated, and can be explicitely turned on with `adapt on` in the SCF block

 Developers:
 * The use of a function with doctests for each of these cases is recommended, to make sure that the conversion is robust.
 There is a prototype called normalisesym() in logfileparser.py which should be overwritten in the subclasses if necessary (there is a unittest to make sure that this has been done).
-* The character tables [http://www.mpip-mainz.mpg.de/~gelessus/group.html here] may be useful in determining the correspondance between the labels used by the comp chem package and the commonly-used symbols.
+* The character tables [http://www.mpip-mainz.mpg.de/~gelessus/group.html here] may be useful in determining the correspondence between the labels used by the comp chem package and the commonly-used symbols.

 mpenergies
 ----------

-The attribute ``mpenergies`` holds the total molecule energies including Möller-Plesset correlation energy corrections in a two-dimensional array.
-The array's shape is (n,L), where ``n`` is 1 for single point calculations and larger for optimizations, and ``L`` is the order at which the correction is truncated.
+The attribute ``mpenergies`` holds the total molecule energies including Møller-Plesset correlation energy corrections in a two-dimensional array.
+The array's shape is (n,L), where ``n`` is 1 for single point calculations and larger for optimisations, and ``L`` is the order at which the correction is truncated.
 The order of elements is ascending, so a single point MP5 calculation will yield mpenergies as :math:`E_{MP2}, E_{MP3}, E_{MP4}, E_{MP5}`.

 **ADF**: does not perform such calculations.

-**GAMESS**: second-order corrections (MP2) are available in GAMESS-US, and MP2 through MP3 calcualtions in PC-GAMESS (use ``mplevl=n`` in the ``$contrl`` section).
+**GAMESS**: second-order corrections (MP2) are available in GAMESS-US, and MP2 through MP3 calculations in PC-GAMESS (use ``mplevl=n`` in the ``$contrl`` section).

-**GAMESS-UK**: MP2 through MP3 corrections are avaialbe.
+**GAMESS-UK**: MP2 through MP3 corrections are available.

 **Gaussian**: MP2 through MP5 energies are available using the ``MP`` keyword.
 For MP4 corrections, the energy with the most substitutions is used (SDTQ by default).